 This has been the holiday recovery week which I feel has been important for me to have.

-Travelling with a toddler is more like work then a holiday at times so it has been nice to be home getting chores done that are long over-due.
+Travelling with a toddler is more like work than a holiday at times, so it has been nice to be home getting chores done that is long overdue.

 I’m working on getting the Grocery Game Challenge sorted from the holidays and looking for new topic ideas.

-I will pick those who have a unique idea and enter them into the draw.
+I will pick those who have unique ideas and enter them into the draw.